carrot-kpi/monorepo/packages/frontend/CONTRIBUTING.md

 Two different commands are available to build the host frontend:

-- `build:standalone`: this will build the host frontend in standalone mode.
+- `build`: this will build the host frontend in standalone mode.
 The build's output will be placed under the `build` folder, which will contain a frontend app ready to be published.
 - `build:library`: this will bundle the app in library format, ready to be consumed by template developers that want functional playground modes for their template frontends.
 The end bundle is put under `dist` and the